gustavobotti/gustavobotti/README.md

 This is a place where I'll post code I've studied and some code I'm currently working on.

-Full-stack developer with a versatile and generalist skill set, I'm passionate about learning a bit of everything in the world of technology.
+Full-stack developer with a versatile skill set, I'm passionate about learning a bit of everything in the world of technology.

 # 💻Tech Stack